shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/ali-workflow-with-custom-models.md

 ### Multiple custom models

 You will be able to associate multiple custom models of different types to the augmented line item.
-These include a number of Custom Model types that can be used to override portions of the impression's expected value calculation.
-An example below demonstrates how the process of associating multiple Custom Models to a Line Item may work:
+These include a number of custom model types that can be used to override portions of the impression's expected value calculation.
+An example below demonstrates how the process of associating multiple custom models to a Line Item may work:

 **Custom model**